All Episodes

 I never thought that this type of thing could happen in this country.

-I never thought that subpoenaed emails would be destroyed, deleted, bleach bid, and hammers used to destroy devices.
+I never thought that subpoenaed emails would be destroyed, deleted, bleach-bid, and hammers used to destroy devices.

-I never thought that a candidate would pay for a dirty Russian dossier that then would become the basis for a Pfizer warrant, not once, but four times when they knew all along it was unverifiable.
+I never thought that a candidate would pay for a dirty Russian dossier that then would become the basis for a FISA warrant, not once, but four times when they knew all along it was unverifiable.

-Uh but it all happened.
+But it all happened.

 And it is breathtaking.